 The Plantronics BackBeat PRO have garnered a small but concerning number of complaints about durability issues, most notably with the ear cups breaking in the 12-24 month range.
 It’s worth considering that most headphones run into this issue though, so it’s not a standout problem.
 The warranty lasts a year and they’ll replace any broken parts during that period (unless you broke them, of course).

 I applaud Plantronics for aiming high and congratulate them for achieving excellence with their BackBeat PRO headphones.
 The noise cancelling is top notch, the sound is great, they’re comfortable, and the battery life is impressive even if it’s not quite as long as they promise (it never is).
 These are well worth a purchase.

 - On ear controls are intuitive and responsive.

 - Headphones don’t fold up, making them take up more space for storage.

 Now we’ve graduated to the big leagues with this pair of headphones that are absolutely worth every penny for the incredible noise cancelling technology and top notch sound they deliver.
 These might actually be the best noise cancelling pair of headphones on the market today and if you can stomach the asking price you’re not likely to be disappointed.

 Top of the Line Noise Cancelling Technology

 When it comes to noise cancelling headphones you essentially get what you pay for.
-The more expensive the headphones, the better the noise cancelling is going to be and that’s pretty much how it is across the board, so let’s go over what makes Sony MDR-1000X/B better:
+It’s just simple as that.
+The more expensive the headphones, the better the noise cancelling is going to be and that’s pretty much how it is across the board, so let’s go over what makes Sony MDR-1000X/B better than others: